Mulitas

 Instructions

-• Season your sliced steak with salt and pepper.
+• Season the sliced steak with salt and pepper.

-• In a non-stick pan, add the olive oil.
+• In a non-stick pan or skillet, add the olive oil.
 Once hot, add the onion and garlic and cook for a minute.
-Add the sliced steak and cook for 4-5 minutes, until no longer pink.
+Add the sliced steak and cook for 4 minutes or until no longer pink.

 • Remove the meat off the heat and cover, to let it remain juicy and tender.

 • Clean the pan and place it back over medium heat.
 Place one corn tortilla on top, followed by some cheese, and some sliced steak.
-Add a little extra cheese and top with another corn tortilla.
+Add parsley and extra cheese, and top with another corn tortilla.

-• Cook the tortilla for 1-2 minutes, until the cheese starts to melt.
+• Cook the tortilla for 1-2 minutes or until the cheese starts to melt.
 Carefully flip the tortilla to another side and cook until the cheese has completely melted and the edges are crispy.

 • Remove the mulita off the heat.
 Carefully lift up one tortilla and add some guacamole, diced tomatoes, parsley and jalapenos.